In: Money Talk

 But that’s the point of business done well.
 You create your own standards.
 Branding has a lot to do with how you’re perceived, and so does your leadership online, but the most important way you can teach the world what to expect?
 Is by commanding authority when you speak.
 What you say, and the way you say it, is critical, because these are all cues signaling your mastery.
 We all know that the way you speak has nothing to do with the quality of your work, but guess what?

 So start there.
 Work at getting comfortable with simple, declarative statements.
 “I am a woman.”
 “I like wine.”
 “I’m a designer.”
 “I charge $100 an hour.”

 See how easy?
 There is nothing to debate about a fact, after all.

 And while pricing yourself might feel entirely arbitrary to you at first, the fact that you know something they don't?

 Need more help with this?
-Buy & download my Unf*ckwithable Confidence: Sales Call Phone Training audio course.
+Buy my Unf*ckwithable Confidence: Sales Call Phone Training audio mini-masterclass.
 You can listen to it in the car, listen to it on a walk, listen to it in the gym, and learn how to “hop on the phone” with a client—and get comfortable asking for the money, and the business, like an elegant pro.
 (And never have to worry about this again.)